ckuzmick/test-markdown/script-news-1.md

 ```
 JOHNSON
 We are back, in the newsroom, with Jameson out on the grounds
-reporting that there has been an accident, we now go to Dor
+reporting that there has been an accident, we now go to Jameson
 ```
 #### Grounds
 ```